-

 It's illegal to:

-If you're a victim of sexual assault in Qatar, you may face arrest, detention or criminal prosecution for having sex outside of marriage.
-It depends on the situation of the assault.
+Depending on the situation, victims of sexual assault in Qatar, may face arrest, detention or criminal prosecution for having sex outside of marriage.

-If you're sexually assaulted in Qatar, contact the Australian Embassy in Doha or the Consular Emergency Centre in Canberra.
+If you're sexually assaulted in Qatar, contact the Australian Embassy in Doha or the Consular Emergency Centre in Canberra immediately.
 Ask for guidance and information on support services.

 Consular officers can't provide legal or medical advice.
 They can provide lists of English-speaking service providers who may be able to help you.